-Many sites on the internet advertise inexpensive and easily accessible well known prescription medicines for ED, so it appears that the medicine might be legitimate, but most frequently these are actually counterfeit and unlicensed.
+Many sites on the internet advertise inexpensive and easily accessible well-known prescription medicines for ED, so it appears that the medicine might be legitimate, but most frequently these are actually counterfeit and unlicensed.
 Medicines for ED are an attractive product for drug counterfeiters, because they are associated with a condition that many men want to keep private, they are used in high numbers and they are worth a lot of money.
 Furthermore, selling drugs online is associated with minimal costs and a low risk of getting caught.

 The Dangers of Counterfeit Medication:

 Counterfeit medicines may be very difficult to distinguish from their genuine counterparts, but, in contrast to the real thing, may contain too much, too little, or no active ingredient at all.
-They may also contain toxic chemicals, such as other drugs, road paint, floor wax, chalk, talcum powder or shoe polish.
-Even printer ink has been used to colour the tablets blue.
+They may also contain toxic chemicals, such as other drugs, road paint, floor wax, chalk, talcum powder, or shoe polish.
+Even printer ink has been used to color the tablets blue.
 Not surprisingly, using counterfeit drugs can seriously damage your health and even cause death.

 “Recent reports of coma caused by massive drops in blood glucose and brain damage associated with these products concern me deeply”, says Dr Ehlers.
 “Moreover, some of the drugs that have been found in these products include amphetamines, which can be addictive, and others that can be toxic and fatal in overdose, or when taken with alcohol.
 Even herbal or dietary products marketed for erectile dysfunction, that men may believe to be harmless, frequently contain drugs and other substances”, he explains.
 “They can be very dangerous.”

-Counterfeit Drugs on The Rise:
+Counterfeit Drugs on the Rise:

-The scale of the illicit ED drug market is difficult to determine, but appears to be increasing.
+The scale of the illicit ED drug market is difficult to determine but appears to be increasing.
 A survey of 100 000 online sites selling prescription medicines found that 97% were operating illegally or not following pharmacy laws and standards.
 The scope of the wider problem is enormous.
 According to the World Health Organisation, counterfeit drugs are responsible for around 100 000 deaths a year in Africa alone!
 They estimate that, in some parts of Africa, up to 30% of drugs in circulation are fake.

-“The second reason why buying illicit medicines can have serious consequences for men with ED”, explains Dr Ehlers, “is that underlying causes of ED go undiagnosed and ignored.
-High blood pressure, arterial disease, heart disease and diabetes are common in men with ED, and ED itself may be the first sign of these serious, but manageable conditions.
-In comparison to men of comparable age without ED, men with ED are 20 times more likely to have type 2 diabetes and about 1 out of every 10 men will go on to have a heart attack within 5 years of developing ED!
+“The second reason why buying illicit medicines can have serious consequences for men with ED”, explains Dr. Ehlers, “is that underlying causes of ED go undiagnosed and ignored.
+High blood pressure, arterial disease, heart disease, and diabetes are common in men with ED, and ED itself may be the first sign of these serious, but manageable conditions.
+In comparison to men of comparable age without ED, men with ED are 20 times more likely to have type 2 diabetes, and about 1 out of every 10 men will go on to have a heart attack within 5 years of developing ED!
 We might have been able to prevent that if we had seen the man when the ED first started”, he says.

 What Can You Do To Protect Your Health?

-“Speak to your pharmacist or doctor if you are not sure and tell them about any problems you experience after taking a medicine or supplement, or if the results that you get from you medicine are not what you expect.
+“Speak to your pharmacist or doctor if you are not sure and tell them about any problems you experience after taking a medicine or supplement, or if the results that you get from your medicine are not what you expect.
 For example, it may take longer than usual to work, may not work at all, or may cause unexpected discomfort or side effects.
 If necessary, take the medicine with you to show them.”